dotieuthien/dotieuthien/README.md

 ### Hi, I'm Thien 👋

-I'm an AI Researcher at Cinnamon

-- 🔭 I'm currently building a framework for automatic colorization and interpolation for Anime (Japanese Animation)
+- 🔭 I'm an AI Researcher at Cinnamon, currently building a framework for automatic colorization and interpolation for Anime (Japanese Animation)

 <p align="left">